 Fadwa Barghouti is the unflappable voice of a jailed Palestinian freedom fighter (Women in the World in association with The New York Times - July 5, 2017)

 Palestinian Sperm Smuggling (Snap Judgment - May 31, 2017)

 Worms Land A Great Job Working With Gorgeous Indian Textiles (NPR.org - May 27, 2017)

 India's Largest Dairy Brand Prepares To Market An Acquired Taste: Camel Milk (NPR.org - Feb.
 15, 2017)

 Serene and surreal: West Bank olive harvest comes with tradition, tension (The Splendid Table - Jan.
 13, 2017)

 Providing safe illegal abortions in Myanmar is a ‘karmic balance,’ says one doctor (PRI The World - Sept.
 8, 2016)

 Learning what it's like to be undocumented at an Alabama summer camp (PRI The World - Sept.
 19, 2016)

-Mothers fear having babies at hospital once hailed for promoting Israeli, Palestinian coexistence (Public Radio International (PRI), The World - Feb.
+Mothers fear having babies at hospital once hailed for promoting Israeli, Palestinian coexistence (PRI The World - Feb.
 29, 2016)